Prescription Drug Assistance Programs

 - RxHope: Offers assistance to health care providers and patients in preparing, submitting and tracking patient assistance orders.

-- Rx Assist: Offers online resource of patient medication assistance programs for patients and health care providers.
+- Rx Assist: Offers an online resource of patient medication assistance programs for patients and health care providers.
 The site also offers information on health care reform to health care professionals.

-- NeedyMeds: Offers online resource of patient assistance programs for cost of medications and some other health care costs.
+- NeedyMeds: Offers an online resource of patient assistance programs for cost of medications and some other health care costs.